Curing AIDS, One Patient at a Time

 Fighting and Curing AIDS in Chicago

-“What we were doing was unheard of since most places that do research are university hospitals, but we were a clinic using the latest therapies to help our patients combat something that wasn’t well understood.”
+“What we were doing was unheard of since most places that do research are university hospitals, but we were a private clinic using the latest therapies to help our patients combat something that wasn’t well understood.”

 “A lot of doctors didn’t feel that any of the drugs were working,” recalled Dr. Berger about the grim mood of the era.
 “Many patients were told they had six months to live and they came to me to see if I could help them—many of those same patients are still alive today.
 If you are diagnosed with HIV today, you can have a normal life expectancy.”

 Dr. Berger helped pioneer the groundbreaking approach to HIV by treating the disease with several drugs at the same time—a treatment plan that eventually managed to control HIV—an idea Dr. Berger said was inspired by his father’s experience.
 “My father had tuberculosis after World War 2 and he was sent to a sanitarium,” Dr. Berger explained.
-“The standard care for tuberculosis treatment were three drugs combined together… HIV/AIDS wasn’t really well understood, and we used sequential monotherapy and if that didn’t work we would put our patients on another single drug, but none of it was working.
+“The standard care for tuberculosis treatment were three drugs combined together… HIV/AIDS wasn’t really well understood, and we used sequential monotherapy: if one drug didn’t work we would put our patients on another single drug, but none of it was working.
 And to continue doing something that isn’t working is insanity.”

 “My patients were able to survive a deadly disease and live an almost normal life,” he said.
 “That I was able to contribute to that effort is what I’m most proud of.”